 Walton Skate Society

-Walton Skate Society and community currently have a commitment from the Walton County Board of County Commissioners (BCC) to provide approximately 20,000 sq. ft. of space at Helen McCall Park located off Highway 98 in South Walton.
+Walton Skate Society and our community secured a commitment from the Walton County Board of County Commissioners (BCC) to provide approximately 20,000 sq. ft. of space at Helen McCall Park located off Highway 98 in South Walton.
 The original masterplan for the park called for a skate park.
 This was put on the back-burner while other mainstream sports facilities were built.
-Due to the efforts of the Walton Skate Society, it is now back on track and will become a reality.
-The commitment from the BCC ensures our community will have a fun, clean and safe area for visitor and locals to enjoy.
+Due to the efforts of the Walton Skate Society, it is now a reality.
+The commitment from the BCC ensured our community will have a fun, clean and safe area for visitor and locals to enjoy.
 Helen McCall Park offers parking, clean restrooms, playground and various sports fields.
 A skate park is a perfect edition to the facility.

 Learn more, get involved in Walton Skate Society, make a donation: waltonsk8s.com.

 Follow Walton County Skatepark on Facebook for events and updates.